sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 collecting data.
 You keep doing this until you reach your pre-defined spending limit for this experiment.
 Let us say that limit kicks in at *N* = 1000 observations.
-As it turns out, the truth of the matter is that there is no real effect to be found: the null hypothesit is true.
+As it turns out, the truth of the matter is that there is no real effect to be found: the null hypothesis is true.
 So, what is the chance that you will make it to the end of the experiment and (correctly) conclude that there is no effect?
 In an ideal world, the answer here should be 95\%.
 After all, the whole *point* of the